All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Survodutide Not available Not available Clinical trials only

 Patients considering either medication should factor in additional costs beyond the drug itself, including physician consultations, laboratory monitoring, and potential management of side effects.
-Telehealth providers often bundle these services into comprehensive programs that may offer better overall value than traditional healthcare settings for weight management.
+Telehealth providers often bundle these services into thorough programs that may offer better overall value than traditional healthcare settings for weight management.

 Dosing Schedules Compared